About the courts

 The High Court

 The High Court is based in Dublin and has the power to hear all criminal and civil matters (including family law cases) but usually hears only those cases that cannot be dealt with by the lower courts.
 This means that in civil actions it hears cases where the claim exceeds €38,000.
-It also hears appeals from the Circuit Court in civil matters.
+It also hears appeals from the Circuit Court in civil matters and can give rulings on questions of law raised in the District Court.

-The Court of Criminal Appeal hears certain appeals relating to a criminal conviction or sentence from the Circuit Court, Central Criminal Court or the Special Criminal Court.
+The Court of Appeal hears appeals in civil cases from the High Court and appeals in criminal cases from the Circuit Court, Central Criminal Court or Special Criminal Court.
+It can also give rulings on questions of law raised in the Circuit Court.

 The Supreme Court

-The Supreme Court is the highest court in Ireland and hears appeals from the High Court and occasionally from the Court of Criminal Appeal.
-Under article 26 of the Irish Constitution, the President of Ireland may refer any Bill passed by the Oireachtas to the Supreme Court to decide whether it is unconstitutional.
-The Supreme Court can also give rulings on questions of law raised in the Circuit Court.
+The Supreme Court is the highest court in Ireland.
+It hears appeals from the Court of Appeal and the High Court in the limited circumstances set out in the Constitution.
+Under Article 26 of the Irish Constitution, the President of Ireland may refer any Bill passed by the Oireachtas to the Supreme Court to decide whether it is unconstitutional.

 How can you become involved in the court process